MHohenberg/ScamSites/README.md

 Sure.
 I will check every pull request first, though.

-When you do plan to do a pull request, please sort the list before committing it.
-We want our list neat and orderly, one line per scam URL.
+### How to do this:
+1. Sort the list alphabetically before committing
+2. One URL (or related URLs) per commit
+.
+Explanation WHY you think it is a scam site in the commit message.
+Give proper reasoning.
+Bad or missing explanations will lead to the Pull Request being denied.
+4. One PR per commit